sachinsinghi/GUI-docs/HTML/getting-started/icon-system.md

 		<p>
 			There are two ways to use svg&rsquo;s: As a background image or direct embedding.
 Both methods are valid however it&rsquo;s important to understand the implications.
 For example using the background method is not semantic or accessible where as direct embedding is accessible as every svg comes with a title attribute that reflects it&rsquo;s name.
-Embedded icons can be manipulated with CSS or Javascript.
+Embedded icons can be manipulated with CSS or JavaScript.
 		</p>
 	</div>